mui/material-ui/docs/pages/blog/premium-plan-release.md

 Users are encouraged to explore the data and create combinations with multiple grouping criteria, and are then able to export these new views to Excel, with the next Premium feature: Excel export.

-## Excel export
+### Excel export

 One of the most requested features,
 [Excel export](https://mui.com/x/react-data-grid/export/#excel-export) enables users to save the data from the grid as an Excel spreadsheet that mirrors the existing visualization in the data grid based on filters, sorting, and row grouping.

 In the future we intend to support all of the features impacting visualization of the data grid, but we’d love to hear from you if there’s anything in particular you’d like to see in future releases.

-## Aggregation (Coming in late Q2)
+### Aggregation (coming in late Q2)

-Speaking of future releases, [aggregation functions](https://mui.com/x/react-data-grid/aggregation/#) are coming next, in a further step to improving tools to analyze data.
+Speaking of future releases, [aggregation functions](https://mui.com/x/react-data-grid/aggregation/) are coming next, in a further step to improving tools to analyze data.
 Combined with row grouping, the aggregation functions help users dive deeper to get data insights.

 Expanding on the use cases in the previous examples, users will be able to dynamically get the sum of orders for each user, the minimum rating of each director, or the average crime rate for each governing party.

 That and much more, just a few clicks away.

-# The new licensing model
+## The new licensing model

-As we release the Premium plan, we’d also like to announce the new pricing and licensing model for MUI X Premium and Pro.
+As we release the Premium plan, we’d also like to announce a revised pricing and licensing model for MUI X Premium and Pro.

 We’re aiming for simplicity, restructuring the model to be as clear as possible, based on the recurrent questions we've had in our sales and other channels.
 We’d also like to keep it within reach of individuals and small teams, while still capturing more of the value we generate for larger companies.